-There is a total of ten designers participating in the Native project (two of them work together as a team).
+There was a total of ten designers participating in the Native project (two of them work together as a team).

-During the project they will get a chance to both commercially produce their collections and later on showcase their work.
-To support the designers, Native also offer collaboration with both mentors and textile and fashion companies.
+During the project they got a chance to both commercially produce their collections and later on showcase their work.
+To support the designers, Native also offered collaboration with both mentors and textile and fashion companies.